edterbak/NodeRed_Heishamon_control/README.md

 ## Changes compared to v23.00 stable

-* New flow-tab "WP Input".
+* Breaking change: New flow-tab "WP Input".
 All external sensors and triggers are now managed from this tab.
-* External sensors used with functions are now handled partly though the dashboard.
+* Breaking change: External sensors used with functions are now handled partly though the dashboard.
 (DASHBOARD > SYSTEM > SENSORS)
 * A lot of stability issues and bugs have been resolved.
 Thanks to all issue reporters and the Dutch www.tweakers.net users
 * First boot of new installations has been improved a lot.
 * The flow works correct using "Compensation Curve" or "Direct" mode.